Sippy Cup (song)

-"Sippy Cup" is a song by American recording artist Melanie Martinez, released as the third single from her (Note: Martinez uses she/her and they/them pronouns.
-This article uses she/her pronouns for consistency.) debut album, Cry Baby.
+"Sippy Cup" is a song by American singer-songwriter Melanie Martinez, released as the third single from her (Note: Martinez uses she/her and they/them pronouns.
+This article uses she/her pronouns for consistency.) debut studio album, Cry Baby (2015).
+Martinez co-wrote the song with Jeremy Dussolliet and Tim Sommers, and One Love produced it.
 A music video featuring fashion designer Stella Rose Saint Clair was released July 31, 2015.

 Background and composition

-In the interview with SPIN, Martinez described "Sippy Cup" as the second part to "Dollhouse", stating: "The song is basically the bridge between the Dollhouse EP and the Cry Baby album.
+In the interview with Spin, Martinez described "Sippy Cup" as the second part to her song "Dollhouse", stating: "The song is basically the bridge between the Dollhouse EP and the Cry Baby album.
 This song is about what actually 'goes down in the kitchen', a deeper look into Crybaby's family life."
 The song is composed in G minor.

 Music video

-Martinez further explores the character of Cry Baby and her home life in "Sippy Cup", showing just how serious her parents' problems are.
-No matter how much her mother tries to hide her alcoholism, Cry Baby knows that she is hiding liquor in her sippy cup.
-When the drunk mother sees her husband with another woman, she ties both of them up, murders them, and covers the bodies up with a bloody sheet.
-Cry Baby then walks in on the crime scene; shocked and overwhelmed by the sight, she begins to panic.
-Her mother puts her to sleep and when she awakens, Cry Baby is chained to her own bed.
-To cover up the murder, her mother drugs her so she would forget the gruesome memory.
+Released on July 31, 2015, a music video for "Sippy Cup" features fashion designer Stella Rose Saint Clair.